 If it’s a really severe trauma (think hit by a car, running into a tree at full tilt) you may see severe swelling and bleeding in small patches or large sections of the white of the eye, or even within the eyeball.
 If you see these signs, please take your dog to the vet as soon as you can.

 Smoke, chemicals, artificial fragrances, pesticides and herbicides can all irritate your dog’s eyes, making them red and sore.
 If your dog swims in the sea or a chlorine pool, that can do the same.

-If you’re out and about, your dog’s eyes can get red from smog, crop-spraying drift, cigarette smoke and other toxins.
+If you’re out and about, red eyes in dogs can be from smog, crop-spraying drift, cigarette smoke and other toxins.
 This will usually be fairly mild.
 It should resolve quickly once you move away from the irritant.